BrianRxm Coins in Movies 43/407

 Prev Back Next

-The coin in the film is, of course, a prop coin, either specially made for the film or a commercial replica.
+The film shows a replica of a Brasher Doubloon, a prop coin either specially made for the film or a commercial replica.

 Numismatic researcher Walter Breen, in his Complete Encyclopedia of US coins (1978), saw the film and was disappointed that the coin in the film was a "fake."